Shedddy/Shedddy/README.md

 # Hello, World! 👋

-I'm [Shedrach Igemhokhai], a passionate Data Scientist and Machine Learning enthusiast with a knack for turning data into actionable insights. 📊🤖
+I'm Shedrach Igemhokhai, a passionate Data Scientist and Machine Learning enthusiast with a knack for turning data into actionable insights. 📊🤖

 🔬 Skilled in Python and SQL
 🛠️ Engineering Modeling | Optimization